schase15/schase15.github.io/_posts/2020-07-31-KNN_Algorithm.md

   return prediction
 ```

 For ease of understanding, we created the above functions examining only one new data point.
-Generally, we are not looking for a single prediction, but a prediction for each point in a larger dataset.
-To adapt the above functions to handle multiple predictions, just iterate through your new dataset, calling the predict function on each point.
+Generally, we are not looking for a single prediction, but instead, a prediction for each point in a larger dataset.
+To adapt the above functions to handle multiple predictions,  iterate through your new dataset, calling the predict function on each new point.

-The predict_regression() funciton we created above can be similarly modified to handle multiple regression predictions.
+This is implemented for classification predictions in the function below.

 ```python
 # Create predictions for multiple new data points, classification